mosaicml/streaming/docs/source/dataset_configuration/mixing_data_sources.md

     streams = [stream_A, stream_B]    # With proportions A: 0.25 and B: 0.75.
 )
 ```

+For multi-epoch training, to control how samples are chosen between epochs, see the [inter-epoch sampling](replication_and_sampling.md#inter-epoch-sampling) section.

 ### Using `repeat` for absolute weighting